New York Driving Record

 - Police record report

-Vehicle Registration History
+New York Vehicle Registration History

 The New York driving history report includes information about your vehicle.
 An active driver's status is principal proof, and a clean vehicle registration history is a backup verification of your driving behavior.
 When you are pulled up for a regular traffic check, police officers look into the histories of these basic two documents.
 Well-maintained motor vehicles qualify for better auto coverage options.
 A clear registration history will speed up each new registration procedure by saving time for additional driver's record checks.